robert-hardy/statistical_inference/PITCHME.md

 ---

-### Meet B

-> Originally I was fifty-fifty.

-> Then I saw HH.

-> I now allocate 69% to the view that the coin is biased and 31% that the coin is fair.

----

-B updates her view based on data seen.

-> Prior + Model + Data -> Posterior

-B uses Bayes's theorem for the update process.

----

 Bayes's theorem itself is not controversial.

 It’s just how the Bayesian use it as an inference tool that annoys the Frequentists.

----?image=plots/tosses.png&size=auto 70%
----

-That picture was inspired by the calculation done in the Puga, Kryzwinski and Altman paper.

----

-Two coins: one is fair, one is biased (75% prob of H).

-I randomly pick one.

-I toss it twice and get HH.

-What is the probability I chose the biased coin?

----?image=tree_of_probabilities.jpg&size=auto 70%

----
-Bayes's theorem:

-$$P(biased|HH) = \frac{P(HH|biased) \times P(biased)}{P(HH)}$$

----?image=coin_toss_calculations.jpg&size=auto 70%

----

-That is the 69% that B mentioned earlier.

 ---
 Questions